SELECT

 <from_items> The tables containing the array columns that should be unnested.

-<array_column> The array columns to unnest.
-Can be either an array literal or an array typed column reference.
+<array_column> The array columns to unnest, which can be either an array literal or a reference to an array-typed column.
 Any valid array literal or column name.

 <row_alias> An alias for the result row, such as r(x).